esper-io/dev-docs/docs/home/console.md

 ![CompliancePolicy](./assets/NewConsole/Actions.png)

 The options are:

-   Duplicate the Policy (two pages icon)
-      Clicking this icon duplicates an existing compliance policy so you can use it as the basis for a new policy.
+   - **Duplicate the Policy** (two pages icon) Clicking this icon duplicates an existing compliance policy so you can use it as the basis for a new policy.
-   View the Policy (eye icon)
+   - **View the Policy** (eye icon)
       Clicking this icon lets you view an existing compliance policy.
-   Edit the Policy (pencil icon)
+   - **Edit the Policy** (pencil icon)
       Clicking this icon lets you make changes to an existing compliance policy.
 Once the policy has been applied to a device       or devices, it cannot be changed and this option will be greyed out.
-   Delete the Policy (garbage can icon)
+   - **Delete the Policy** (garbage can icon)
       Clicking this icon deletes a policy.

-Use Search to find an already created Compliance Policy by Policy name.
+Use **Search** to find an already created Compliance Policy by Policy name.

 ### Creating a New Compliance Policy

 To create a new Compliance Policy, click New Policy.
 This will bring up a screen in which you can set all the configurations of the new Compliance Policy.
-The layout is the same as when you [define a Compliance Policy in a Provisioning Template], but uniquely includes the name and description.
+The layout is the same as when you [define a Compliance Policy in a Provisioning Template](./console.md#provisioning-templates), but uniquely includes the name and description.

 ![CompliancePolicy](./assets/NewConsole/CreatePolicy.png)

 **Enter a Policy Name and Description**

-Enter a unique name for your new compliance policy in the Policy Name field; enter an optional description in the Description field.
+Enter a unique name for your new compliance policy in the **Policy Name** field; enter an optional description in the **Description** field.

 ![CompliancePolicy](./assets/NewConsole/CompPolicyCreate.png)

 **Lock Screen Password Rules**

-The Lock screen password rule specifies the conditions for the device unlock password, with the default being None.
+The Lock screen password rule specifies the conditions for the device unlock password, with the default being **None**.

 ![CompliancePolicy](./assets/NewConsole/LockScreenPwd.png)